dcharnic/Windows-Kernel-Driver-Talk/README.md

 Open the .sln in visual studio and build it.

 # Building PrintLoop
-Its a c++ program, build it how you want.
+Its a c++ program, you can open the .sln file in Visual Studio and build it or you can just build it directly with cmake, whatever you want.
+Just get it to run